How to Make a Simple JavaScript Quiz — SitePoint

 And now we have a working JavaScript quiz!

 If you’d like, you can wrap the whole quiz in an IIFE (immediately invoked function expression), which is a function that runs as soon as you define it.
-That way, your variables will stay out of global scope and your quiz won’t interfere with any other scripts running on the page.
+This will keep your variables out of global scope and ensure that your quiz doesn’t interfere with any other scripts running on the page.

 (function(){